raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 ----------------------------------------------

-A pipeline handler makes use of the following libcamera classes to realize the functionalities descibed above.
+A pipeline handler makes use of the following libcamera classes to realize the functionalities described above.
 Below is a brief overview of each of those:

 ..
 TODO: (All) Convert to sphinx refs
 ..
 TODO: (MediaDevice) Reference to the Media Device API (possibly with versioning requirements)